 That is a considerably younger (and thinner) me holding Nathan on March 26, 2003.

 There are few things that I have been certain of in my life, but I always knew that I wanted to be a father.
 I will likely never be selected as father of the year (I am pretty sure the president has that wrapped up), but I do know that these two not-so-little-anymore knuckleheads have brought me far greater joy than I ever could have imagined.

-So we will have to delay my absolute favorite breakfast of runny eggs and slightly burnt toast until next weekend, and I can hardly wait.
+As I write this, my two boys are both still sleeping, so I will need to wait a spell before eating my absolute favorite breakfast of runny eggs and slightly burnt toast and I can hardly wait.